jazzooi21/projEuler_sol/README.md

 Project Euler solutions
 =======

 Simple solutions to [Project Euler](https://projecteuler.net/) math problems.

-The start of my long journey in learning fluency in Python and programming languages in general.
+The start of my long journey in becoming more fluent in using Python and programming languages in general to solve mathematical problems.

 Written (mostly) in Python 3.